Dentures – Jacksonville, FL

 What Qualifies You for Dentures?

-If you have lost multiple or all of your teeth, have extreme tooth sensitivity, or endured lots of decay, dentures could be the life-changing tooth replacement option you’ve been hoping for!
-To get dentures, it is important that you have sufficient, healthy gum tissue and jawbone.
+If you have lost multiple or all of your teeth, have extreme tooth sensitivity, or endured significant decay, dentures could be the life-changing tooth replacement option you’ve been hoping for.
+To get dentures in Jacksonville, it is important that you have sufficient, healthy gum tissue and jawbone.
 You must also be committed to maintaining an excellent oral hygiene routine.

 If you don’t make a good candidate for dentures, another tooth replacement option may be better suited to meet your needs: